Security and privacy

 |---|---|---|---|

-| Health | User + system encryption | User + system encryption | Maximum |
+| Health | System encryption (+ user if active) | System encryption (+ user if active) | Maximum |

 | Finances | System encryption | System encryption | High |

-| Organization | System encryption | System encryption | High |
+| Administration | System encryption | System encryption | High |

-| Other | No additional encryption | Private storage | Base |
+| Other | No extra encryption | Private storage | Base |

 Local protection on the device

-- iOS/macOS: Keychain, with
+- iOS/macOS: Keychain, with accessibility

-firstUnlockThisDeviceaccessibility - Android: System-encrypted SharedPreferences
+firstUnlockThisDevice - Android: system-encrypted SharedPreferences

 App lock